 The other way is to ensure your hummus is super creamy is to remove the skins, especially if you’re using canned or cooking the larger varieties.

-- Put them in a big bowl of water and rub the chickpeas between your fingertips to loosen the skins.
+- Put the chickpeas in a big bowl of water and rub the chickpeas between your fingertips to loosen the skins.
 Give the water a stir and the skins will float to the top where you can skim them off.
+You might have to repeat this a time or two, depending on the amount of chickpeas involved.

 Storing Garlicky Spicy Hummus: